uniVocity/univocity-examples/src/test/resources/README_template.md

 ## Essential building blocks ##

 The following sections introduce the basic building blocks that allow you to use uniVocity to create powerful data mappings.

+### Reading data from an entity ###

+Any data entity accessible through a data store can be read using the exact same interface: @@Link(Entity).
+It doesn't matter if the entity is a file, a database table or any other @@LINK(CustomDataEntity) you define.
+Once the `beginReading` method is invoked, a concurrent process will start to read data from your entity into an in-memory buffer.
+All you need to do is to consume the rows, as demonstrated in the following example:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example001EntityReading)

+Here only the `FdGrp_Desc` column is selected from the underlying CSV.
+The output is printed out as follows:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001Basics/example001EntityReading).

+Reading data from `Object` arrays can be annoying, but the @@Link(Entity) offers a few useful methods to make the reading process less cumbersome:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example002EntityReadingWithTypes)

+Now, we are reading the description and code of all food groups, which produces the following output:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001Basics/example002EntityReadingWithTypes).

+Reading from the data entities directly is simple and extremely fast.
+However, we are usually interested in mapping the data returned by the entities into some destination, which usually is very different from the source.
+Writing code to map from each row to a wildly different destination becomes increasingly error-prone and complicated.
+The [uniVocity data integration framework](http://www.univocity.com/pages/about-univocity) was carefully designed to mitigate this sort of issue and let you map data easily while being fast, flexible and consistent.

 ### Copying data from CSV to Fixed-width entities ###